albertms22/static-website-infra/README.md

-#  Website Infrastructure with Terraform
+#  Infrastructure as Code (IaC) for Website Deployment
 This project provisions the infrastructure for hosting a **website on AWS** using Terraform.
 It uses an **S3 bucket** for storage and can be extended to include **CloudFront** for CDN distribution.